ethx42/synapse/README.md

 ### Measurement Methodology

+1. **Connection establishment**: Client establishes a TCP connection to the server (one-time overhead)
-1. **Warm-up phase**: Populates ARP tables and warms CPU/OS caches
+2. **Warm-up phase**: Populates ARP tables and warms CPU/OS caches over the persistent connection
-2. **Measurement phase**: Uses `Instant::now()` before send and after receive
+3. **Measurement phase**: Uses `Instant::now()` before send and after receive
-3. **Post-processing**: HDR Histogram for accurate percentile calculations
+4. **Post-processing**: HDR Histogram for accurate percentile calculations
-4. **Blocking I/O**: Uses `std::net` instead of async runtimes for minimal overhead and deterministic timing
+5. **Blocking I/O**: Uses `std::net::TcpStream` instead of async runtimes for minimal overhead and deterministic timing
+6. **Connection reuse**: All packets in a test session use the same TCP connection, amortizing the initial handshake cost

 ### Message Format

-Minimal TCP protocol (8 bytes per packet):
+Minimal TCP protocol (8 bytes per message):

-- **Client → Server**: 8-byte sequence number (u64, little-endian: 0, 1, 2, ...)
+- **Client → Server**: 8-byte sequence number (u64, little-endian: 0, 1, 2, ...) sent over a persistent TCP connection
-- **Server → Client**: Echo response (same 8 bytes)
+- **Server → Client**: Echo response (same 8 bytes) sent back through the same connection

 The client validates the echoed sequence matches.
 Zero serialization overhead, no parsing, zero-allocation hot path.
+All messages in a test session are sent over a single TCP connection, which is established once at the beginning and reused for all packets.

 ### Limitations

-- Single-threaded design (measures single-flow latency)
+- Single connection per client (measures single-flow latency per connection)
 - TCP only (connection-oriented protocol)
+- Server handles multiple concurrent connections (one thread per connection)
 - Loopback and local network optimized (WAN latency will be higher)

 ## License